rainsfordtm/conman/README.md

 + `hit.tags`: dictionary of all hit-level tags
 + `hit.ref`: reference from corpus
 + `hit.uuid`: UUID (not writable)
-For further documentation, see the DOCSTRING in conman/concordance.py.
+For further documentation, see the DOCSTRING in [conman/concordance.py](conman/concordance.py).

-Tokens are *sort of* strings (they're UserStrings), which means that sometimes they behave like strings (e.g. two tokens are equal (`==`) if they have the same form even if they have different IDs) and sometimes they don't (e.g. when passed to `re.match` or `join`).
-So get into the habit of using `str()` if you need a string and `is` rather than `==` if you want to be sure it's the same token.
+**Tokens** are *sort of* strings (they're UserStrings), which means that sometimes they behave like strings (e.g. two tokens are equal (`==`) if they have the same form even if they have different IDs) and sometimes they don't (e.g. when passed to `re.match` or `join`).
+So get into the habit of using `str()` if you need a string and `is` rather than `==` if you want to be sure it's the same **Token**.

-`Tokens` have a single attribute, the dictionary `.tags`, which contains all token-level annotation.
+**Tokens** have a single attribute, the dictionary `.tags`, which contains all token-level annotation.

-Here's a commented version of the KeywordTagAnnotator script to demonstrate how hits and tokens can be queried:
+Here's a commented version of the `KeywordTagAnnotator` script to demonstrate how **Hits** and **Tokens** can be processed by the Annotator module:
 ```
 def script(annotator, hit, tags=[]):
     # The tags keyword argument is specified in the workflow file.
     # It contains a list of (kw_tag, hit_tag) tuples.
     # The main loop iterates over the tags list passed to the script.
     for kw_tag, hit_tag in tags:
     	# Initialize an empty list, which we will use to store the
     	# keyword tags (there may be more than one keyword).
         l = []
         # Iterate over the keyword tokens, which are listed in hit.kws.
         for kw in hit.kws:
 	    # Check whether the token-level tag we are looking for is present
 	    # in the .tags dictionary of this token (this avoids KeyError).
             if kw_tag in kw.tags:
             	# Append the value of kw_tag to l
                 l.append(kw.tags[kw_tag])